EgresaMeto/imgur-fullstack/README.md

 To create a production-ready build of the client-side React app, run the following command from the client directory: npm run build

 ## Setting up server
-cd server
+-cd server

-create file nodemon.json and the following line {"env":{"client_id": "<Client_ID>"}}
+-create file nodemon.json and the following line

+-{"env":{"client_id": "<Client_ID>"}}

-Where <Client_ID> is the one you got from registering your app with Imgur above npm install npm start
+-Where <Client_ID> is the one you got from registering your app with Imgur above

+-npm install

+-npm start

 ## Setting up app

-cd app
+-cd app

-npm install
+-npm install

-npm start
+-npm start

 ## Technologies Used
 ## Frontend:

-React: A JavaScript library for building user interfaces.
+*React: A JavaScript library for building user interfaces.

-Redux: A predictable state container for managing application state.
+*Redux: A predictable state container for managing application state.

-Styled Components: A CSS-in-JS library for styling components.
+*Styled Components: A CSS-in-JS library for styling components.

-TypeScript: A typed superset of JavaScript.
+*TypeScript: A typed superset of JavaScript.
 ## Backend:

-Express.js: A web application framework for Node.js.
+*Express.js: A web application framework for Node.js.

-Axios: A promise-based HTTP client for making API requests.
+*Axios: A promise-based HTTP client for making API requests.

-TypeScript: A typed superset of JavaScript.
+*TypeScript: A typed superset of JavaScript.